"Oh dammit all." James muttered a little too loudly.

 "Yeah, I mean, the weirder ones are usually explained by the extreme cases of people who have side jobs or hobbies, as far as I know.
 And a lot of these skills have been business related."
 James said as the two of them picked back up and kept moving.
 They had maybe a couple minutes of break, with Anesh getting them a couple juice drinks out of the vending machine, which James was sipping as they walked.

 Anesh nodded as his drone sped forward to check the next corner.
 The tower of blue and white tile was visible now, very close by, through the holes in the overhanging walls.
 They'd be at their destination soon.
 "Well," he said, "I think someone in your office is either a medical student, or a murderer.
 Maybe both?"
-He said placatingly, hold up his hands like he was weighing his options as James turned to look at him.
+He said placatingly, holding up his hands like he was weighing his options as James turned to look at him.
 "I mean, I got an anatomy skill.
 Fine.
 But the subtype of 'weak points, human' is... really specific.
 And now I know where to hit a guy with a hatchet to make sure they don't get back up, and that's really not okay."